Qiskit/RFCs/0017-sampler-interface.md

 ### Measurement Levels

-`backend.run` has the notion of measurement levels which specify whether measurement instructions cause traces (not generallly implemented), complex phases, or discriminated bits to be returned.
+[IBM's implementation](https://github.com/Qiskit/qiskit-ibm-provider/) of the `backend.run` interface has the notion of measurement levels which specify whether measurement instructions cause traces, complex phases, or discriminated bits to be returned.
+While this notion of measurement levels is not required by the existing `backend.run` interface, we wish to describe how to support this use case within this revised `Sampler`.
 Eventually, measurement levels should be specified inside of a circuit itself by measuring into complex valued registers, as described in the OpenQASM 3 specification.
 This would effectively enable a mix-and-match between different measurement levels, and also allow a circuit to determine its own output types.